Exscientia/physicsml/docs/source/pages/tutorials/gdb9_uncertainty.md

 ```

 Now that the model is trained, we can inference it to get some predictions!
 Apart from the usual ``predict`` method (which
-returns the energy predictions), the unceratinty models support ``predict_with_std`` with returns a tuple of energy
+returns the energy predictions), the uncertainty models support ``predict_with_std`` which returns a tuple of energy
-predictions and their corresponding standard deviation prediction.
+predictions and their corresponding standard deviation predictions.
 For more information about the uncertainty API in
 ``physicsml`` models, see the ``molflux`` [documentation](https://exscientia.github.io/molflux/pages/modelzoo/uncertainty.html) on which it is based.

 Below we demonstrate how to get predictions and standard deviations and plot them!